 Biomedical science graduates are typically employed in a range of industries both within and outside of science.
-Some roles include working in laboratories as research assistants or managers; professional roles overseeing strategic directions in university/ research departments; sales, research & development, or patient liaison roles in medical companies; science communicators and editors; and data analysts or consultants in technology, marketing and business corporations.
+Some roles include laboratory/research officers, medical/life sciences sales representatives, science communicators/editors, and data analysts or consultants in technology, marketing, economics and infrastructure.

-Biomedical science graduates have also been successful in securing positions in graduate programs in federal and state governments.
-These are structured, professional development programs specifically designed for new graduates.
+Biomedical science graduates have also been successful in securing positions in graduate programs in federal and state government, and business consultancy firms.
+Graduate programs are structured professional development programs specifically designed for new graduates.
 Final year students apply for these positions usually from January to March for the following year.